-The University's federal tax exemption number and letter are for use by University departments and offices.
+- All reimbursements require original, itemized receipts accompanied by the proper Business Office Accounts Payable form (found on the Business Office website).
+Reimbursement requests should be submitted to the Dean of Curricular and Faculty Development via email (thorpe@iwu.edu) or campus mail (Ames 300). - To ensure a speedy turn-around time for reimbursement checks, please refer to the Appendix at the end of this Handbook for detailed instructions on how to process a reimbursement. - To avoid non-reimbursement of sales tax in those instances where it is non-refundable, faculty may use the University's Tax Exemption Number and Letter.
+This letter may be obtained by contacting the University Business Office. - O IWU Policy on the Authorized Use of Tax Exemption Number/Letter: The University's federal tax exemption number and letter are for use by University departments and offices.
 Upon request, this information will be distributed by the Business Office directly to the outside vendor.
 The University is exempt from state sales tax in Illinois and various other states.
 Check with the Business Office for a complete listing of states where the University is exempt from sales tax.
 State sales tax is not eligible for reimbursement on purchases of material goods and services where applicable.
-Contact the Business Office prior to making a purchase for assistance with providing vendors the applicable state sales tax exemption documentation.

-For additional information on sales tax and what does and does not qualify for reimbursement, please contact the University Business Office (3022).
+Contact the Business Office prior to making a purchase for assistance with providing vendors the applicable state sales tax exemption documentation. - For additional information on sales tax and what does and does not qualify for reimbursement, please contact the University Business Office (3022).

-Please note: Reimbursements submitted to the Thorpe Center incorrectly or incomplete will be returned to the requestor without review.
+Note: Reimbursements submitted to the Thorpe Center incorrectly or incomplete will be returned to the requestor without review.